7 Hints to Save on Home Insurance

 • Recent Updates to your Roof, Plumbing, Heating, or Electrical

 • Smoke-Free Home

 - Continuous Coverage.
 Do not let your homeowners insurance expire.
-A “lapse” in coverage is a red flag on the application and can cause your rates to spike.
+A "lapse" in coverage is a red flag on the application and can cause your rates to spike.
 Not a homeowner yet?
 You can start building an insurance history by purchasing renters insurance.
-With a clean and continuous history on the renters side, you can get a discount on your home insurance.
+With a clean and continuous record on the renters side, you can get a discount on your home insurance.

 At your service,